MLB adopts pitch clock, shift limits, bigger bases for 2023

 In addition, each team will be allowed a sixth mound visit in the ninth inning next year, if it has used five during the first eight innings.

-Until last winter, MLB needed one year advance notice to amend on-field rules without union approval bur the March lockout settlement established the committee.
-It members include St. Louis CEO Bill DeWitt Jr., San Francisco chairman Greg Johnson, Colorado CEO Dick Monfort, Toronto CEO Mark Shapiro, Seattle chairman John Stanton and Boston chairman Tom Werner, and umpire Bill Miller.
+Until last winter, MLB needed one year advance notice to amend on-field rules without union approval but the March lockout settlement established the committee.
 Cardinals pitcher Jack Flaherty, Rays pitcher Tyler Glasnow, Blue Jays infielder/outfielder Whit Merrifield and Giants outfielder Austin Slater represented players Friday, a group that included Cubs infielder Ian Happ as an alternate.

+”It’s going to be hard on guys. … It’s a shame that that we weren’t taken more seriously,” Merrifield said. ”It’s an overcorrect and they’re going to have to tweak it.
+And that’s just what we were trying to avoid.”

+Seattle chairman John Stanton headed the committee, which included include St. Louis CEO Bill DeWitt Jr., San Francisco chairman Greg Johnson, Colorado CEO Dick Monfort, Toronto CEO Mark Shapiro and Boston chairman Tom Werner, along with umpire Bill Miller.

 ”It’s hard to get consensus among the group of players on changing the game,” Manfred said. ”I think at the end of the day what we did here was about giving fans the kind of game they want to see.”